shola/setup_vs_code_debug/README.md

 ```
 To start debugging, open any of your project JS files in VS Code and hit
 `FN + F5` on a mac (try `F5` or `WIN + F5` on other systems).

+You can always overwrite the version of Node to debug against by running the command again.

 [How To Debug NodeJS in Visual Studio Code](https://code.visualstudio.com/docs/editor/debugging)
 ## Under The Hood